Hafuuro/learning-projects/data/readme.md

 #### speedhome.csv
-Data is web scraped by myself from [Speedhome](https://speedhome.com/rent) The script can be found in speedhomescraper.ipynb
+Data is web scraped by myself from [Speedhome](https://speedhome.com/rent) The script can be found in here: [SpeedHome-Scraping](https://github.com/ahmadhafifihamdan/learning-projects/blob/master/speedhomerental/SpeedHome-Scraping.ipynb)